larion/srt-owl/readme.md

 Collect difficult (rare) words from a text or a subtitle file to learn new foreign vocabulary and to do all the looking-up beforehand.
 It only works for Dutch at the moment.
+A good idea could be to use this with a spaced-repetition based flashcard system like Anki for example.
+Also it might make for a smooth transition between being able to understand foreign language movies with subtitles and without them.

 For dictionary lookups it uses my scraper for woorden.org, which you can get from my Github page.
 The frequency lists are from: http://invokeit.wordpress.com/frequency-word-lists/.
 This script has only been tested on Linux yet.